Mapping the Challenges of HCI: An Application and Evaluation of ChatGPT for Mining Insights at Scale: Evaluation

 \subsubsection{Qualitative analysis methodology}

-In the spirit of an end-to-end evaluation of the two LLMs on a real-world task, we evaluated the performance by analyzing the final outputs.
-To this end, one postdoctoral researcher with about six years of experience in HCI research read a random sample of 45~papers (${\approx}5\%$ of the corpus) with the task of noting down the five most important research challenges from each paper, blind to the LLM-provided list.
-Two authors of this paper then qualitatively compared the human-created list with the GPT-4 list for each sampled paper, counting them as equivalent if there were three or more statements in the GPT-4 list that matched lexically or semantically with statements from the human-created list.
-Partial matches were counted, if the overall meaning was captured.
-For each sampled paper, we also asked: Does the GPT-4 list consist of potential research challenges for HCI researchers?
-This is a challenging question, as we do not have deep subject matter expertise in every area of HCI.
-We therefore phrased the question conservatively, focusing on the potential of the list consisting of research challenges.
-Inter-rater agreement between the authors was calculated using Cohen's kappa~\cite{cohen}.
+A Postdoctoral Researcher with six years of HCI experience independently reviewed a random sample of 45~papers (approximately 5\% of the corpus) and identified the five most important research challenges from each paper without access to the LLM-generated lists.
+Two authors then compared these human-generated lists with the corresponding GPT-4 lists.
+We initially treated lists as equivalent when three or more GPT-4 statements matched the human-generated list lexically or semantically, though we later relaxed this criterion (see Section~\ref{sec:qualeval:prelim}).
+We accepted partial matches when the overall meaning was preserved.
+We also assessed whether the GPT-4 lists contained plausible HCI research challenges, adopting a conservative threshold: a statement counted as a research challenge if it could reasonably be pursued as one, even outside our own areas of expertise.
+We measured inter-rater agreement with Cohen’s kappa \citep{cohen}.